 Well, someone could use your domain to send spam emails, which is why an SPF is great to implement.
 You could also get caught in a spam trap, which we’ll elaborate on next.

 It’s possible to recover from being blacklisted if it only happens once.
 If it keeps happening, you have a problem.

 Spam traps are fake email addresses that look real.
 They’re used by anti-spam companies who offer their services to ISPs in order to catch spammers, hackers, and unsuspecting marketers who buy email lists to unnaturally grow their subscribers.
-The spam trap usually consists of putting real but debunked email addresses where data-scraping companies would likely find it.
-They know that you bought this list from a data-scraping company because they “seeded” spots on the internet with it.
+The spam trap usually consists of putting real-looking email addresses in lists, so the minute you send to that address, you'll be caught.

 It’s foolproof, and your email-scrubbing software won’t catch it, as email-scrubbing software only checks for bad email addresses, not realistic-looking fake ones.
 Sending an email to a spam trap will get you automatically classified as spam, so don’t buy email lists.
 It’s the fastest way to find yourself in email jail.